VeryGoodOpenSource/very_good_cli/site/docs/templates/flame_game.md

 # Flutter Flame Game 🕹

-This template is for a Flutter Flame game.
+This template is for a Flutter game powered by the [Flame Game Engine][flame_link].
 It includes a simple demo game with the basics you'll need for game development and VGV-opinionated best practices.

 :::note
-Read more about how to use this game template [in our blog][blog].
+Read more about this game template [in our blog][blog].
 :::

 ## App Features ✨